nfarring/nathanfarrington.com/content/articles/bitcoin-2008.rst

-So from this one-line definition, it would appear that the folks at bitcoin.org do in fact believe that Bitcoin is money, but they don't differentiate between commodity money and fiat money, or perhaps it is a new third-form of money?
+So from this one-line definition, it would appear that the folks at bitcoin.org do in fact believe that Bitcoin is money.
-In my opinion,
-the other part of the definition, the *innovative payment network*, is just as important and is inseparable from the notion of Bitcoin as money.
+Is it commodity money?
+Fiat money?
+Or perhaps it is a new form of money?
+What about the *innovative payment network* and how does that fit in?

 Let's crack open
 the 2008 Bitcoin paper